Our Programs

 GESHER INTENSIVES

-• Making a Musical: Options for on & offstage artistic exploration and performance.
-Campers in this program will produce and star in a show.
-With content from some favorite Broadway musicals, there will be opportunities for singing, acting, set design, tech management, and more.
+• Making a Musical: Campers will produce and star in their very own show, complete with original dialogue and songs from some favorite Broadway musicals.
+Campers will have opportunities for both on- and off-stage artistic exploration, including singing, acting, set design, tech management, and more.

-• Culinary Arts: Campers will work alongside our instructors to develop cooking and food preparation skills, culminating in designing, creating, and presenting a special feast to share with members of the camp community.
-Those who participate in the culinary arts program will come home with an understanding of healthy menu creation, basic cooking abilities, and some very yummy recipes.
+• Culinary Arts: Campers will work alongside our instructors to develop their cooking and food preparation skills, culminating in a cooking competition that shows off everything they learned.
+Campers will come home with an understanding of menu creation, basic cooking abilities, and some very yummy recipes.

 Aleph Bet